jgc777/FamilyAlbum/README.md

 ## Main options

 - `--root` / `-r`: root folder containing year subfolders.
-- `--out` / `-o`: output JSON file path.
+- `--out` / `-o`: output JSON path.
-- `--embed` / `-e`: embed images as base64 urls.
+- `--embed` / `-e`: embed images as base64.
 - `--compact` / `-c`: write compact JSON.

 The script also tries to extract person names from filenames (e.g. `maria_dad.jpg` → `['Maria','Dad']`).
 If no names are found it uses `Unknown`.

 ## Notes

-- Opening `index.html` directly may work in some browsers, but a simple static server is recommended.
+- Opening `index.html` directly may work in some browsers (json is loaded via javascript so it's blocked), but a simple static server is recommended.
-- You may replace `json = await fetch('photos.json').then(r=>r.json());` in your html to include your image data in your html.
+- You may replace `json = await fetch('photos.json').then(r=>r.json());` in your html to include your image data in your html, fixing the previous point.
 - This project does NOT provide encryption, authentication, or password protection.
-If you serve it on a public server or share the files, anyone who can access the server or the JSON can view the images.
+If you serve it on a public server or share the files, anyone who can access the server or the JSON can view all the images and data.